-(a) The department shall provide appropriate child care to every participant who is eligible
+(a) The department shall provide appropriate child care to every participant who is eligible for cash assistance and who requires child care in order to meet the work requirements in accordance with this chapter.

-7 (b) Low-income child care.
-The department shall provide child care to all other working 8 families with incomes at or below two hundred percent (200%) of the federal poverty level if, and 9 to the extent, these other families require child care in order to work at paid employment as defined 10 in the department's rules and regulations.
-The department shall also provide child care to families 11 with incomes below two hundred percent (200%) of the federal poverty level if, and to the extent, 12 these families require child care to participate on a short-term basis, as defined in the department's 13 rules and regulations, in training, apprenticeship, internship, on-the-job training, work experience, 14 work immersion, or other job-readiness/job-attachment program sponsored or funded by the human 15 resource investment council (governor's workforce board) or state agencies that are part of the coordinated program system pursuant to § 42-102-11.
-Effective from January 1, 2021, through June 16 17 30, 2022, the department shall also provide childcare assistance to families with incomes below 18 one hundred eighty percent (180%) of the federal poverty level when such assistance is necessary 19 for a member of these families to enroll or maintain enrollment in a Rhode Island public institution of higher education provided that eligibility to receive funding is capped when expenditures reach \$200,000 for this provision.
-Effective July 1, 2022, the department shall also provide childcare assistance to families with incomes below two hundred percent (200%) of the federal poverty level when such assistance is necessary for a member of these families to enroll or maintain enrollment in a Rhode Island public institution of higher education.
+(b) Low-income child care.
+The department shall provide child care to all other working families with incomes at or below two hundred sixty-one percent (261%) of the federal poverty level if, and to the extent, these other families require child care in order to work at paid employment as defined in the department's rules and regulations.
+The department shall also provide child care to families with incomes below two hundred sixty-one percent (261%) of the federal poverty level if, and to the extent, these families require child care to participate on a short-term basis, as defined in the department's rules and regulations, in training, apprenticeship, internship, on-the-job training, work experience, work immersion, or other job-readiness/job-attachment program sponsored or funded by the human resource investment council (governor's workforce board) or state agencies that are part of the coordinated program system pursuant to § 42-102-11.
+Effective from January 1, 2021, through June 30, 2022, the department shall also provide childcare assistance to families with incomes below one hundred eighty percent (180%) of the federal poverty level when such assistance is necessary for a member of these families to enroll or maintain enrollment in a Rhode Island public institution of higher education provided that eligibility to receive funding is capped when expenditures reach \$200,000 for this provision.
+Effective July 1, 2022 through December 31, 2024, the department shall also provide childcare assistance to families with incomes below two hundred percent (200%) of the federal poverty level when such assistance is necessary for a member of these families to enroll or maintain enrollment in a Rhode Island public institution of higher education.
+Effective January 1, 2025, the department shall also provide childcare assistance to families with incomes below two hundred sixty-one percent (261%) of the federal poverty level when such assistance is necessary for a member of these families to enroll or maintain enrollment in a Rhode Island public institution of higher education.